teachingaway/teachingaway.github.io/pages/patent-basics.md

 - - -

 ## The [MPEP](../MPEP/index.html) in Jekyll.
-The Manual of Patent Examination Procedure guides US patent examiners in approving and rejecting patent applications.
-Its a huge book, and a Jekyll-based website is a convenient way to read it.
-(I think Github's switch to Jekyll 2.2 broke my MPEP pages.
-They're just rendering as unstyled text.
-Sorry.)
+The Manual of Patent Examination Procedure is the guide US patent examiners use to review patent applications.
+Its a huge book, and since I prefer reading it online. we copied the 2014 version into a Jekyll-based website.

 Some important sections are [Obviousness](../MPEP/s2141.html), [written description](../MPEP/s2163.html), and [patentable subject matter](../MPEP/s2106.html).